MicrosoftDocs/architecture-center/docs/guide/networking/private-link-ip-constraints-content.md

 *Download a [PowerPoint file](https://arch-center.azureedge.net/private-link-ip-constraints.pptx) of the architecture diagrams in this article.*

-You want virtual machines on Network A to be able to seamlessly access the application that's running on the remote Network B. The same private endpoint should be accessible from on-premises, if required.
+You want virtual machines on Network A to be able to seamlessly access the application that runs on the remote Network B. The same private endpoint should be accessible from on-premises, if required.

 For more information about Private Link, see [What is Azure Private Link service?](/azure/private-link/private-link-service-overview#details).

 ## How to deploy your application with Private Link

-Your application needs to meet some prerequisites if you want to expose it in Network A via Private Link service.
+Your application needs to meet some prerequisites if you want to expose it in Network A by using Private Link service.
 You can find the prerequisites in the [Details](/azure/private-link/private-link-service-overview#details) section of **What is Azure Private Link service?**.

 The most important prerequisite is that your application must be deployed in an Azure virtual network.
 You can't use Private Link service when the application with the overlapping address space is deployed on-premises and you need to access it from Azure.